caneycode/caneycode/README.md

 ### Hi there 👋, I'm Leonard
 - 🔭 I’m currently working on UserBot
-- 🌱 I’m currently learning webdevelopment and network security
+- 🌱 I’m currently learning about web development and network security
 - 💬 I can work with HTML, CSS, JavaScript and a bit of Java and PHP
 - 📫 How to reach me: Leonard#0001 (Discord)